Photon 2 Datasheet

 The P2 and Photon 2 have limited support for retained memory in Device OS 5.3.1 and later:

-Retained memory is preserved with the following limitations:
+Retained memory is preserved on RTL872x devices in the following cases:

-Prior to Device OS 5.3.1, retained memory is not supported.
+Prior to Device OS 5.3.1, retained memory is not supported on RTL872x devices.
 The flash file system can be used, or you can use an external chip such as an I2C or SPI FRAM.

 Pins Photon 2 vs. P2